“Simple changes to your home environment can significantly reduce the risk of injury to your pet over Christmas.”

 Some other things you might want to think about to prevent injury to your pet this festive season include:

-Your pet will cope a lot better with Christmas if you are able to spend some extra quality time with them.
+Your pet will cope much better with Christmas if you can spend some extra quality time with them.

 Exercise and feed your pet first before going out or expecting visitors, so your pet is tired, full and calm when they arrive.